seren/aws-token-refresh/README.md

 		- `account_id` - The account ID that the role is in.
 Used, along with the role_name, to form the role ARN
 		- `master_profile` - Optional.
 The name of the profile to use to assume this role.
 Can be used to override the default `MASTER_PROFILE` setting in the `aws-token-or-role-refresh.sh` script.
 		- `region` - Optional.
 Useful if you always use the same region, or want to use different nicknames for different regions

+## Notes

+- The script only modifies individual profile sections of the `credentials` file, so you can add extra profiles by hand to `credentials` without them being overwritten.

+- The `config` file is recreated from the `credentials` file during each run, so any customization should be done in the `credentials` file.

 ## AWS Web Console Tips